loyjoy/academy/advanced/modules/variables.md

 # Variables

-Do you want to specify that process bricks will be sent only when certain messages will be chosen in a questionnaire?
+Do you want to specify that modules will be sent only when certain messages will be chosen in a questionnaire?
 You can do this with variables!
-Therefore, you need the process brick questionnaire or variable.
+Therefore, you need the module questionnaire or variable.
 In this article, we will first use the questionnaire.

 ### Prepare the questionnaire

 Let´s work with the following example: During the chat, the consumer will be asked whether he likes jogging or riding a bicycle.
 A message should then be sent with tips for suitable clothing for the chosen hobby.
-If you would only drag and drop the process bricks, all of them would be sent.
+If you would only drag and drop the modules, all of them would be sent.
 To implement our plan you now use variables.
 With those, you can set what happens if the consumers click on one of those hobby messages.